tembo-io/website/landing/src/content/blog/2024-01-12-geospatial-stack/index.md

 (7 rows)
 ```

+Right away we see that our loaded dataset created a table and sequence (recall, we defined the name in the ogr2ogr command).
+- elephant5990
+- elephant5990_ogc_fid_seq
-PostGIS is enabled in a database, it introduces a table and two views.
+When PostGIS is enabled, it introduces a table and two views by default.
 These ...
 - geography_columns
 - geometry_columns
 - spatial_ref_sys
-We see our loaded data introduce a table and sequence.
-Recall, we defined the table in the ogr2ogr command.
-- elephant5990
-- elephant5990_ogc_fid_seq

-The table can be explored further by running a query to lay out the columns.
+We explored the data further by running a query to lay out the columns.

 ```
 SELECT column_name